jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Application-Of-Secure-Gateway-Service-Clause.md

 3.1.3.11.
 In case that JD Cloud discovers you have violated the above provisions, we have the right to take corresponding measures based on the actual conditions, including but not limited to immediately terminating and suspending the service or deleting corresponding information.
 If a third-party organization or an individual raises a question or complaint against you, JD Cloud will inform you that you are responsible for making explanations and issuing the supporting evidences within the specified time.
 If you fail to provide contrary evidence or provide feedback within the time limit, JD Cloud will take measures including but not limited to stopping or suspending services immediately or deleting relevant information.
 If you do not update your contact information or the contact information is incorrect that leads to failure of contacting you, you will be deemed you fail to provide feedback within the time limit.

 3.1.4.
-Application security gateway of JD Cloud ensures the security protection of Web or APP business in VPC network.
-It should be used together with a load balancer, so you understand and acknowledge that you must use a JD Cloud load balancer before you can enjoy the application security gateway service of JD Cloud.
-Besides, one application security gateway can only associate with one load balancer at one time and the application security gateway will provide security protection for the Web or APP business of the load balancer in the VPC network.
+Application Security Gateway of JD Cloud ensures the security protection of Web or APP business in VPC network.
+It should be used together with a Load Balancer, so you understand and acknowledge that you must use a JD Cloud Load Balancer before you can enjoy the Application Security Gateway service of JD Cloud.
+Besides, one Application Security Gateway can only associate with one Load Balancer at one time and the Application Security Gateway will provide security protection for the Web or APP business of the Load Balancer in the VPC network.

 3.1.5.
 You should not install or use any pirated software on the JD Cloud service platform, otherwise you are solely responsible for the results of your actions (such as software installation and operation by yourself).

 3.1.6.
 You are responsible for the integrity and confidentiality of the passwords and codes for entering and managing various products and services on the JD Cloud platform.
 All losses and consequences caused by the loss or leakage of data, key, passwords, etc. due to your improper maintenance or improper confidentiality measures shall be borne by yourself.

 3.1.7.
 You should submit the list of persons who execute the Service Terms and persons who manage various products and services on the user network and cloud platform to JD Cloud, and provide necessary assistance.
 If the above personnel change, you should update the information online and notify JD Cloud in time.
 You are responsible for the untrue, inaccurate or incomplete identity information provided by you as well as the consequences caused by the matters above.

 3.1.8.
 You must keep the access log records of your website in accordance with the Regulations on Internet Information Service Management and Regulations on Internet Electronic Bulletin Service Management and other laws and regulations, including the published information content and its release time, IP, domain names, etc. When inquired by the relevant governmental organs, you shall provide relevant information in accordance with the laws.
 You are solely responsible for all legal liabilities arising from the failure of keeping relevant records as required.